-Our 2018 SSSHARC Fellowships were awarded to researchers whose work will produce theoretical and practical outcomes.
-The researchers and their projects are detailed below.
+Our inaugural fellowships were awarded to researchers whose work will produce theoretical and practical outcomes.

 Dr Fiona Gill

 Fiona’s work examines treatment of the dead in post-genocidal or conflict societies.
 Her focus is on tensions between the activities of forensic science and the social, cultural, political and religious sensibilities of the impacted communities.
 The aim is to gain a greater understanding of the ways in which social and scientific approaches to human rights and the dead might be married to provide better outcomes for post-genocidal societies.

 Jonathon's project seeks to analyse the behaviour of YouTube influencers, including their publishing strategies and the way audiences interact with their content.
 The aim is to provide valuable insights for non-commercial institutions that wish to engage large audiences across YouTube, as well as to provide information for better policy design for social media communication for the Australian Communications and Media Authority.
 Jonathon hopes to produce a digital media method tool that enables researchers to explore YouTube for public issues.